andyshep/CoreDataPlaygrounds/README.md

 ## Installation

 Clone the repo and open the playground directly in Xcode.
-Follow the steps below to generate playground from markdown source.
+To generate to playground directly from source, follow the steps below.

 	$ git clone https://github.com/andyshep/CoreDataPlayground.git && cd CoreDataPlayground
 	$ playground --platform ios core-data-playground.md